GHK-Cu Peptide Therapy for Skin, Hair, and Collagen

 The internet is full of “research use only” vendors.
 You should stay away from them.
 These products are often sold through legal loopholes and lack quality controls.
 There is a real risk of contamination, incorrect dosing, or getting a substance that isn’t what the label says it is.

-Regulated FDA: bulk drug substances compounded under Section 503A are the only safe source.
+Regulated 503A compounding pharmacies authorized under the FDA bulk drug substances framework are the only safe source.
 These facilities follow strict quality standards to ensure you are getting exactly what your doctor prescribed.
 Side effects are usually mild, such as redness at the injection site or temporary water retention, but you still need a professional to monitor your progress and adjust your dose.

 We believe that your wellness plan should be as unique as your own biology.
 At Body Works, we don’t do cookie-cutter solutions.
 Our licensed medical team of Nurse Practitioners and Registered Nurses oversees every protocol to make sure you are safe and getting real results.